-Jennifer Ramm brings you two hours of the best in bluegrass and related music.
+brings you the best in bluegrass and related music.
 With roots in Celtic, country, folk and blues, bluegrass has a rich heritage that continues to grow thanks to a new generation of gifted musicians.

-From masters like Bill Monroe and Flatt & Scruggs to contemporary artists like Alison Krauss and Ricky Skaggs, from rock-ribbed traditional to boldly progressive, from Del McCoury to the Infamous Stringdusters, you'll hear it all on Bluegrass Breakdown.
-We'll also tell you about festivals, concerts, and jams coming up in our area.
+From masters like Bill Monroe and Flatt & Scruggs to contemporary artists like Alison Krauss and Ricky Skaggs, from rock-ribbed traditional to boldly progressive, you'll hear it all on Bluegrass Breakdown.

 Track the latest bluegrass releases at:

 Learning more about bluegrass: books, videos and magazines